 A: Yes!
 Any student at Texas A&M is eligible to raise and train a dog with AGS however, because of the immense time commitment of both activities you would need to be excellent with time management, additionally, You would need to get everything approved by your Commanding Officer first.

 Q: Do you get paid?

-A: No. We are a student-run organization that relies on fundraisers and donations to support what we do.
-Trainers do not get paid, obtain any credit hours, or receive any form of compensation for their work, other than the satisfaction of knowing they had a hand in helping change someone’s life.
+A: No. We are a student-run, service organization that relies on fundraisers and donations to support what we do.
+Trainers do not get paid or obtain any credit hours.
+This being said, there is no better reward than knowing you had a hand in helping change someone’s life.